PolusAI/image-tools/segmentation/polus-imagej-threshold-rosin-plugin/README.md

 # ImageJ threshold rosin

 Implements Rosin's thresholding method for unimodal distributions.
-This method assumes that the histogram of the image has a unimodal distirubtion.
+This method assumes that the histogram of the image has a unimodal distirbution.

 Rosin, Paul L. Unimodal thresholding.
 Pattern recognition 34.11 (2001):
 2083-2096. [doi:10.1016/S0031-3203(00)00136-9](https://doi.org/10.1016/S0031-3203(00)00136-9)